 - No Celebrities Were Harmed: Rosalie seems like a lampoon of Shirley Temple.
 She says she once started in a movie called The Baby General—Temple starred in The Little Colonel.

 - Clips of The Broadway Melody and The Hollywood Revue of 1929 are shown to demonstrate how talking pictures brought musicals to movie theaters.

 - Mickey defends his decision to go into show business by saying "Well, Clark Gable ain't on relief."

 - One rehearsal scene is really just an excuse for Rooney to do impressions of Gable and Lionel Barrymore.

 - Spontaneous Choreography: In classic movie musical fashion, the gang breaks out into a spontaneous intricate number during the "Babes in Arms" sequence.

 - Thunder Equals Downpour: A clap of thunder leads to immediate rain.
 This is a problem, since the big show is taking place in an outdoor theater.

-- Time Passes Montage: A quick one sketches out Joe and Florrie's vaudeville career during the 20s.
-Little Mickey eventually joins his parents i their act.
+- Time-Passes Montage: A quick one sketches out Joe and Florrie's vaudeville career during the 20s.
+Little Mickey eventually joins his parents in their act.